Ptorresr/oracle-kubernetes/draft/Lab4 - Kubernetes with DBCS.md

    ```

    - Change the container image from ```DOCKER_REPO/cman:19.3.0.0``` to ```minqiao/cman:19.3.0```.
 Ad

    - Change PUBLIC_IP and PUBLIC_HOSTNAME to the dynamic value when the pod startup.
+Please refer the following file content.

-   - ------ Change SCAN_NAME and SCAN_IP to the DBCS hostname and IP address.
+   - Change SCAN_NAME and SCAN_IP to the DBCS hostname without domain(**dbcs**) and IP address(**10.0.10.5**).

-   - add the pod service type: LoadBalancer, so the DBCS can be used to register.
+   - Add the pod service type: LoadBalancer, so the Public IP can be used by DBCS  to register.

+   The file looks like this:

    ```
    apiVersion: apps/v1 # for versions before 1.9.0 use apps/v1beta2